 PT 520: Biblical Counseling II

-Counseling II builds on the prerequisite Counseling I. With the foundation of the Key Elements firmly in place, this class will press forward into some very common and timely issues when it comes to Biblical counseling in our current ministry contexts.
+Counseling II builds on the prerequisite Biblical Counseling.
+With the foundation of the Key Elements firmly in place, this class will press forward into some very common and timely issues when it comes to Biblical counseling in our current ministry contexts.
 We will work through the following:

 - What is Biblical counseling, and who does it?

 - How does graduate training prepare you for Biblical counseling?

 - How can you equip yourself and your church to counsel?

 - All the Rage (Anger)